keplersj/website/content/experience/1-asuu.md

 end_date: '2019-03-01T00:00:00.000Z'
 ---

-- Created and maintained dataset of businesses offering discounts for students
+- Established a consortium of businesses that provided resources and discounts for students.
-- Met with students confidentially in order to discuss sensitive and personal issues
+- Connected students with issue relevant and on campus resources.
-- Connected students with various issue-relevant on-campus resource when needed
+- Privately counseled students on personal and sensitive issues.